RobTillaart/I2C_CAT24M01/README.md

 ```

 I2C address = 0x50, 0x52, 0x54, 0x56 depending on A1 and A2 address lines.
-The LSB of the I2C address is used for the MSB of the memory address.
+Bit 0 of the I2C address is used for the MSB of the memory address.

 Read the datasheet, section device addressing.